 Windows Password Recovery - Mask attack

 Mask attack is an irreplaceable tool when you know a fragment of the password or have any specific details about it.
 For example, when you know that the password consists of 12 characters and ends with the qwerty, it is obvious that searching the entire 12-character range of passwords is unreasonable.
-All what would be required in this case is to recover the first 6 characters of the sought password.
-That is what mask attack is for.
+All that would be required in this case is to recover the first 6 characters of the sought password.
+That is what the mask attack is for.

 In our case, we could define the following mask: %c%c%c%c%c%cqwerty.
 That means that the program would serially check the following combinations: aaaaaaqwerty .. zzzzzzqwerty.
 If the original password is 'secretqwerty', it perfectly hits our range.